BenjaminTMilnes/XSDRSpecification/README.md

 ### &lt;name&gt;

 The &lt;name&gt; element defines the name of an author.

-It must be contained by an &lt;author&gt; element.
-It should not include any font-styling elements, such as italic or bold font elements.
++ It must be directly contained by an &lt;author&gt; element.
++ It should not include any font-styling elements, such as italic or bold font elements.